HURRICANE SEASON 2014

 The 2014 Atlantic hurricane season is an event in the annual cycle of tropical cyclone formation.
 The season began on June 1 and will end on November 30; these dates conventionally delimit the period of each year when most tropical cyclones form in the Atlantic basin, though the formation of tropical cyclones is possible at any time.
 However, the first storm did not develop until a month after the official start of the season.

-The following names will be used for named storms that form in the North Atlantic in 2014.
+The following names will be used for named storms that form in the Atlantic, Carribbean & Gulf of Mexico in 2014.

 - Dolly (unused)